nais/doc/docs/security/auth/azure-ad/concepts.md

 ## Scopes

-A _scope_ is a parameter that is set during authorization flows when requesting a token from Azure AD.
+A _scope_ is a parameter that is set during authorization flows of an end-user to Azure AD (where `scope=openid <scope1> <scope2>` and so on), or when requesting a token using the on-behalf-of (OBO) or client credentials flows.
+The term _scope_ in this case is synonymous with _permission_.

-It is used to indicate the intended _audience_ (the expected target resource) for the requested token, which is found in the `aud` claim in the JWT returned from Azure AD.
+Generally, we will use it to indicate the intended _audience_ (the expected target resource) for the requested token, which is found in the `aud` claim in the JWT returned from Azure AD.

+### Default scope

+The `/.default` scope is a static scope which indicates to Azure AD that your application is requesting _all_ available permissions that have been granted to your application.

+When performing either the on-behalf-of (OBO) or client credentials flows, the `./default` scope must be used.

 When consuming a downstream API that expects an Azure AD token, you must therefore set the correct scope to fetch a token that your API provider accepts.